 Be on the same page

-If you share your finances with a significant other, it’s important that you’re both on the same page with your budget, Engler says.
+If you share your finances with a significant other, you’ll both need to be on the same page with your budget.

 “If one person is really on top of your expenses and knows where your money is going and the other person doesn’t care, your budget isn’t going to be successful,” she said.
 “Everybody has to be on the same page.”